Pétanque: Global spread of the game

 After the development of the all-metal boule, pétanque spread rapidly from Provence to the rest of France, then to the rest of Europe, and then to Francophone colonies and countries around the globe.
 Today, many countries have their own national governing bodies.

 In France, the Fédération Française de Pétanque et Jeu Provençal (FFPJP) has over 300,000 licensed members.

 There are strong national federations in Germany, Spain and England.
-Pétanque is actively played in many nations with histories of French colonial influence, especially in Southeast Asia, including Laos, Thailand, Vietnam, Cambodia and Puducherry in India, as well as some parts of Africa.
-The sport is also popular in Madagascar and Thailand.
+Pétanque is actively played in many nations with histories of French colonial influence, especially in Southeast Asia, including Laos, Thailand, Vietnam, Cambodia and Puducherry in India, as well as some parts of Africa including Madagascar.

 Pétanque was featured at the 2015 All-Africa Games hosted by the Republic of the Congo, a former French colony.

 Pétanque is not widely played in the Americas.
 There is a Canadian pétanque federation based in Québec.
 In the United States, the Federation of Pétanque USA (FPUSA) reports that about 30,000 play nationwide.
 As of 1 December 2015, FPUSA counted 2,141 members in the US, in 52 affiliated clubs.

 On the international level, the governing body of pétanque is the Fédération Internationale de Pétanque et Jeu Provençal (FIPJP).
 It was founded in 1958 in Marseille and has almost 800,000 members as of 2022.